Cloud9Developer/Jellyfin-Newsletter-Plugin/README.md

 Please be patient with me, since I did this on the side of my normal job.
 But I will try to fix any issues that come up to the best of my ability and as fast as I can!

 ## Known Issues
-- 'From Address' in setting/config page does nothing right now